MarcelloSCavalcanti/MarcelloSCavalcanti/README.md

 - Small, incremental improvements rather than big, risky changes
 - Always open to code reviews, suggestions and learning from more experienced developers

-If you have a project where a motivated junior front‑end developer can add value, I'd be happy to talk.
+If you have a project where a motivated junior front-end developer can add value, I'd be happy to talk.

 ---